alpacahq/pipeline-live/README.md

 and returns a DataFrame with the data for the current date (US/Eastern time).
 Its constructor accepts `list_symbol` function that is supposed to return the full set of symbols as a string list, which is used as the maximum universe inside the engine.

+## IEX Data Source API
+You don't have to configure anything to use these API

 ### pipeline_live.data.iex.pricing.USEquityPricing
 This class provides the basic price information retrieved from IEX Chart API.